alexdafn/Rocket-Learning-using-ML-in-Unity/README.md

 ### RocketAgentLevel2Script.cs

-Now the *LandingPad* is being spawned on a random position, on the right side with every successful episode.
+In this level, the *LandingPad* is being spawned on a random position, on the right side with every successful episode.
 Successfully trained.

 ### RocketAgentLevel3Script.cs

-Now the *LandingPad* is being spawned on a random position, on the right or left side with every successful episode.
+In this level, the *LandingPad* is being spawned on a random position, on the right or left side with every successful episode.
 Successfully trained.

 ### RocketAgentLevel4Script.cs

-Now the *LandingPad* is being spawned on a random position, on the right or left side, as well as up and down with every successful episode.
+In this level, the *LandingPad* is being spawned on a random position, on the right or left side, as well as up and down with every successful episode.

 ### RocketAgentLevel5Script.cs

-This level was the hardest one for the agent to train.
+This level was the hardest one for the agent to get trained.
 Its similar to level 4, but there are two target bases that have to be reached, in order the agent successfully finishes the episode.
 The agent needs more time to reach the bases, with a 70% success in the end.

 ### RocketAgentLevel5ImitationScript.cs